Sneaky1000/go-kafka-project/README.md

-# go-kafka-projet
+# go-kafka-project

-This is a project that utilizes Sarama by IBM to demonstrate how Kafka works with Go.
+This is a project that utilizes Sarama by IBM and Docker to demonstrate how Kafka works with Go.